CNTHA Chair Briefing - April 2004

 We are looking for people who are interested in contributing (we’ll discuss what form in the next slide)

 As noted here, many hands should make light work - most importantly, this should be enjoyable and rewarding (remembering past glories and perhaps past disasters)

 So what are we looking for, specifically?

-[By Webmaster: Clockwise from the far end of the CANDIB meeting table: Mike Saker, Gord Smith, Don Wilson, Colin Brown, Douglas Hearnshaw, Tony Thatcher, Pat Barnhouse & the late Jim Williams].
+[By Webmaster: Clockwise from the far end of the CANDIB meeting table: Mike Saker, Gord Smith, Don Wilson, the late Colin Brown, the late Douglas Hearnshaw, Tony Thatcher, Pat Barnhouse & the late Jim Williams].

 Well that concludes the formal part of our presentation.